ECCC-MSC/open-data/docs/events/2019-07_open-data-forum_en.md

 5. [Canadian Climate Services Centre](#canadian-climate-services-centre)
 6. [Demonstration on how to access open data via MSC Datamart and GeoMet using the new documentation](#demonstration-on-how-to-access-open-data-via-msc-datamart-and-geomet-using-the-new-documentation)
 7. [Question and Answer Session](#question-and-answer-session)
-8. Presentations from the private sector :
+8. Presentations from the private sector:
     * [Hydro-Québec: MSC Datamart GRIB Data Usage in Operations of an Energy Selling and Trading Floor](#hydro-quebec-msc-datamart-grib-data-usage-in-operations-of-an-energy-selling-and-trading-floor)
     * [WPred : Our forecasts at your service](#wpred-our-forecasts-at-your-service)
     * [Intact : Use of meteorological data in the insurance sector](#intact-use-of-meteorological-data-in-the-insurance-sector)